sreehari32/movie_recommendation_system/README.md

 5. # Movie Recommendation
-     A function called recommend is defined which will take movie_name as parameter The index of the refered movie is identified.
+     A function called recommend is defined which will take movie_name as parameter.

+     The index of the refered movie is identified.

      All the movies near to the this particular index is found and top 4 is selected.

+     Movie poster list is also made from the 'movie_poster_fetch' function